FARI-brussels/TE-technical-documentation/docs/source/processes.rst

 Starting the T&E
 -----------------

-1. Plug all the single board computer alimentation and the demo should start automatically.
-For the ground floor, directly unplug the socket on the floor.
+1. Plug every single board computer to their socket and the demo should start automatically.
+For the ground floor, directly plug the socket on the floor.
 2. For the haptic device demo, start the computer and the demo starts automatically.
+3. For both the computer vision demos, you can click the three dot in the upper corner of the demo and select full screen to have the demos in full screen.

 Troubleshooting
 ^^^^^^^^^^^^^^^